juju/docs/src/en/network-spaces.md

 juju deploy --bind "db:db-space db-admin:admin-space default-space" mysql
 ```

+For information on building bundles with bindings, see [Using and Creating
+Bundles][creatingbundles].

 Alternatively, both the `add-machine` and `deploy` commands allow the
 specification of a spaces constraint using the `--constraints` argument: